-The Site is owned by Roads and Maritime Service (RMS) and Hanson currently operate a concrete batching plant located on a wharf deck structure over the bed of Blackwattle Bay.
+The Site is owned by Transport for NSW (TfNSW) and Hanson currently operate a concrete batching plant located on a wharf deck structure over the bed of Blackwattle Bay.
 The term of the lease agreement for the use of the site as a concrete batching plant is coming to an end.
 At the end of the lease agreement, Hanson is required to carry out works required to make good the site for vacant possession.